OWASP/www-project-desktop-app-security-top-10/index.md

 level: For projects, this is your project level (2 - Incubator, 3 - Lab, 4 - Flagship)

 type: code, tool, documentation, or other

+The OWASP Desktop App.
+Security Top 10 is a standard awareness document for developers, product owners and security engineers.
+It represents a broad consensus about the most critical security risks to Desktop applications.

+Globally recognized by developers as the first step towards more secure coding.

+Companies should adopt this document and start the process of ensuring that their desktop applications minimize these risks.
+Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code.